MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 Before installing Microsoft 365 Apps, we recommend removing any existing versions of Office.
 Microsoft supports installing Microsoft 365 Apps alongside the most recent previous version of the Office suite, but we don't recommend it.
 If you need to have two versions of Office on the same computer, we recommend that you keep only the necessary earlier applications and that you plan to transition to using only Microsoft 365 Apps when possible.
 To verify the supported versions to be installed alongside Microsoft 365 Apps, refer to [Supported scenarios for installing different versions of Office, Project, and Visio on the same computer](install-different-office-visio-and-project-versions-on-the-same-computer.md).

 To help you remove prior versions of Office that use Windows Installer (MSI) as the installation technology, you can use the Office Deployment Tool and specify the RemoveMSI element to automate the removal with your Microsoft 365 Apps deployment package.
-For details see [Remove existing MSI versions of Office when upgrading to Office 365 ProPlus](upgrade-from-msi-version.md).
+For details see [Remove existing MSI versions of Office when upgrading to Microsoft 365 Apps](upgrade-from-msi-version.md).

 ## Step 7 - Plan for shared computers (optional)